 - Why is this so important to you?

-- What would you gain if you had that?
+- What would you gain by having this?

-When you are creating your first playbook, you need to hone in on the pertinent information that can thoughtfully tell your story.
-Typically, this should be about three to four slides.
+When creating your first sales playbook, you need to hone in on the key information that will allow you to thoughtfully tell your story.
+Typically, this should take about three to four slides.

-Here is a breakdown of how to set up these slides for your playbook:
+Here is a breakdown of how to set up these slides for your first sales playbook template:

 Slide 1: Why should they buy your product?